vnguyenbfb/vnguyenbfb.github.io/_posts/2017-06-01-Superstore Sales Analysis.md

 Figure 7 consists of customers in the Central and East only.
 Each bubble stands for a customer, the color of the bubble tells us about the the profit ratio the company has with that customer and the size indicates the discount percent.
 For most big bubbles (i.e heavily discounted customers), the color is orange to brown-ish, meaning the company are losing money (negative profit ratio) with these customers.

+*Note that the tooltip (the rectangle text box) is demonstrating information of a bubble (i.e a customer) on the chart*

 *Figure 7*

 <img src="/assets/images/P8_7.png">